cgebbe/kaggle_pku-autonomous-driving/README.md

 - Simply download the predictions.csv output file from a notebook to evaluate its score instead of rerunning the whole notebook and waiting 12h
 - Instead of starting code from scratch rather refactor the existing notebook code.
 While starting from scratch is a greater learning experience and produces more structured code (in my view), it is quite difficult and cumbersome to get all details right in the reimplementation and thus have a defined starting point.
-- Buy a graphic card, which can at least perform inference with the desired model.
-Solution now was to use a google colab GPU via ssh and pycharm remote (possible through ngrok "hack").
-However, this is unstable and time tedious.
-I believe I could have run 2x as many trainings using a decent desktop PC.
+- Buy a decent GPU.
+Solution now was to use either a free google colab GPU via ssh and pycharm remote (possible through ngrok "hack") or sometimes the free kaggle GPU.
+However, both have disadvantages (see details below).
+Often, I would start 1-2 trainings in the evening and I would find both of them aborted the next morning :/.
+  - Usage of the kaggle GPU is limited to 30h/week and importing the code is tedious.
+Moreover, during commiting, you cannot see any output and thus detect e.g. a nan-loss.
+  - Google colab sessions have an official time limit of 12h, but in reality training often already stopped after e.g. 4-5h or sometimes even earlier to my surprise.
+Moreover, I was never able to acquire a GPU backend in the day, only in the evenings.
+  - At the end, I invested into a google cloud GPU (P100).
+However, even that one was not available all the time :/
+- Work with larger validation set (currently only 1%) so that can be used for validation (because test set online can only be used 2x a day)